 We can split this process down into the following steps:

-- Create a Sale Quote
+- Create a Sales Quote

-- Authorise the Sale Quote
+- Authorise the Sales Quote

-- Send the Quote to the Customer
+- Send the Sales Quote to the Customer

-- (If the Customer doesn't reply, send them a reminder)
+- If the Customer doesn't reply, send them a reminder

-- Authorise Sale Invoice
+- Authorise Sales Invoice